OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel/mipservice/readme.md

 **Deployment of the code to the function**
   * Download mipservice.zip from this repo, the SHA256 hash is 9A8E886C9996157FFAFC21AF3661B1C243CAA1776B45B65FB914929C625FBCF3
   * Start to connect to Azure PowerShell Connect-AzAccout
-  * Run Publish-AzWebApp -ResourceGroupName REPLACEWITHYOURRG -Name REPLACEWITHYOURAPPNAME -ArchivePath C:\YOURPATH\ipservice.zip  **Note:The names are case sensitive**
+  * Run Publish-AzWebApp -ResourceGroupName REPLACEWITHYOURRG -Name REPLACEWITHYOURAPPNAME -ArchivePath C:\YOURPATH\mipservice.zip  **Note:The names are case sensitive**

 ### Creating the Watchlists
 Documentation for Watchlists https://docs.microsoft.com/en-us/azure/sentinel/watchlists